After satisfactory breakfast at the hotel, my colleague and I headed to our first sight of the day: St. Paul's Cathedral.

 Tower of London

-Also known as Her Majesty's Royal Palace and Fortress, the Tower of London (photos below) is a historic castle located at the North Bank of Thames River.
+Also known as Her Majesty's Royal Palace and Fortress, the Tower of London is a historic castle located at the North Bank of Thames River.
+The Tower of London has played a prominent role in English history.
+It was besieged several times, and controlling it has been important to controlling the country.

-The Tower is a complex of several buildings set within two concentric rings of defensive walls and moat (left photo below).
-Founded in 1066 due to the Norman Conquest of England, the White Tower (right photo below) in the middle of the fortress was built by William the Conqueror in 1078.
+The Tower is a complex of several buildings set within two concentric rings of defensive walls and moat (photos below).
+Founded in 1066 due to the Norman Conquest of England, the White Tower in the middle of the fortress was built by William the Conqueror in 1078.
 However it was used a prison from 1100, with the peak period at the 16th and 17th centuries.
 In the First and Second World Wars, the Tower was again used as a prison, and witnessed the executions of 12 men for espionage.
 After the wars, damage caused during the Blitz was repaired and the castle reopened to the public.

 Nearest underground to the Tower is the Tower Hill station.
 Opening hours from Mar to Oct is 0900 to 1800 hours (Tue to Sat) or 1000 to 1800 hours (Sun to Mon), or from Nov to Feb is 0900 to 1700 hours (Tue to Sat) or 1000 to 1700 hours (Sun to Mon).